microjs/microjs.com/README.md

 ## Submitting new libraries and frameworks

 Want to add your own?
-Fork this site on GitHub, add your framework to "data.js" and submit a pull request..
+Fork this site on GitHub, add your framework to "data.js" and submit a pull request.

 ### Rules